openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 disabled

-> The Transmitter MUST NOT transmit events over the stream, and will not hold any events for later transmission.
+> The Transmitter MUST NOT transmit events over the stream and will not hold any events for later transmission.

-The following is a non-normative example request to check an event stream’s
+The following is a non-normative example request to check an Event Stream’s
 status:

 ~~~ http